 - If your camera is using its backup battery, it will honor its maximum video clip length setting.
 This means that if your camera is recording an event, it will cut off and save the clip even if the event is still happening.

-- If your Nest Cam (battery) is connected to power and has a 24/7 Video History subscription, it will record continuously for about 8 minutes before switching to event recording.
+- When the Nest Cam (wired) or Nest Cam (battery) is connected to power and has a 24/7 Video History subscription, they will record continuously for about 8 minutes before switching to event recording.

 - For security reasons, your camera's internal memory is not accessible.

-- If your camera powers off completely (due to no battery charge or extremely hot temperatures, for example), it can’t record and save events to its internal memory.
+- If your camera or doorbell powers off completely (due to no battery charge, power outage, or extremely hot temperatures, for example), it can't record and save events to its internal memory.

 - Locally stored video is uploaded to the cloud and removed from your camera's internal memory.